yaal-coop/canaille/doc/tutorial/deployment.rst

 Deployment
 ##########

+This page details what to install on your server to make a production-ready environment for Canaille.

 Application service
 ===================

-After having finished Canaille installation you have to run it in a WSGI application server.
+After having finished Canaille :doc:`installation <install>` you have to run it in a WSGI application server.
 Several application servers are available, like `Gunicorn`_, `uWSGI`_, `uvicorn`_ or `Hypercorn`_ for example.

 Canaille comes with a light Hypercorn integration but you can use it with any application server.